stuartthomas25/honors-thesis/notes/notes.md

     - Check autocorrelation times (with/without cluster)
         - close to critical value
     - wait on gradient flow until we are more confident in Markov chain.

+## Friday, July 31

+- Calculate autocorrelation times (as a function of mass), binder cumulant
+- Check Wolff algorithm, try Swendsen Wang
+- Multigrid algorithm?

+- Focus on metropolis algorithm.
+We don't want to study a cluster algorithm on the backdrop of a broken metropolis algorithm.

+- Literature search: must the metropolis algorithm have randomly included sites?

+## Thursday, August 6

+- Progress:
+    - Autocorrelation: see page 6 from Schaich
+        - Affected by the measurement rate?
+    - Wolff implemented in C, large speed-up
+    - Fixed neighbor bug in Wolff algorithm
+    - Histogram issue still persists